A Not So Little India in London

 DSC08479 DSC08482

-Fun fact one, this building was listed twice in Guinness World Records and won the UK Pride of Place Award after a nationwide online poll.
+Fun fact one: the building has been listed twice in the Guinness World Records and won the UK Pride of Place Award following a nationwide online poll.

-Fun fact two, the marble, limestone and other materials used to build the temple were hand-carved in India before being assembled in London.
-Funds were collected entirely from worshippers and the whole architecture was built using traditional methods.
-More numbers of this project?
-Over 3000 volunteers, more than 1500 sculptors and a whopping £12 million.
-No question why it was featured in the list of Seven Most Iconic Buildings and Landmarks in the city.
+Fun fact two: the marble, limestone and other materials used to construct the temple were hand-carved in India before being assembled in London.
+The project was funded entirely by worshippers, and the architecture was completed using traditional methods.
+The scale is remarkable — over 3,000 volunteers, more than 1,500 sculptors, and a total cost of £12 million.
+It’s no surprise that it has been featured among the Seven Most Iconic Buildings and Landmarks in the city.

 4n